Reasons for rejection

 - Doesn't offer geographical context - sunsets, cloudscapes and silhouettes may fall into this category.

-- Family snap - while people can be in the photo, they should not be the photo.
+- Family snap - while people can be in the photo we do not encourage posed photos of your family or friends.
+"Selfies" will also be rejected.

 - Inappropriate content - any image containing material inappropriate for minors. (geograph is used by schools.
 There should be no nudity, unless distant with nothing really visible.
 If the content would likely induce giggles or stares from school children, then it is not suitable for geograph.)

 - Too dark - no detail visible.
 What shows some detail on your computer screen may not show any on other screens.

 - Too small - longest dimension of image should ideally be at least 480 pixels, or even better 640 pixels.
-If over 640, the site creates a version at 640px, and if the contributor chooses to make it available, provides a link to download larger version.
+If the contributor chooses to make a larger size available it will displayed up to 1024 pixels, larger than that a link is created to download the larger version.

 - Digital alterations to the image, e.g. to add a frame, dates, texts, etc., or to create a montage.
 Date stamped images are likely to be rejected and the contributor asked to resubmit without the date-stamp, if at all possible.

 - Excessive HDR.
 While High Dynamic Range techniques can often be used to restore detail in light and dark areas of an image, if used to excess it can result in unnatural looking image.
 Such images can certainly be striking, they are not really suitable for Geograph.